(indacaterol and glycopyrrolate) Inhalation Powder, for Oral Inhalation

 - UTIBRON NEOHALER is used to treat (COPD).
 COPD is a chronic lung disease that includes chronic bronchitis, emphysema, or both.

 - UTIBRON NEOHALER is for long-term use and should be taken, 2 times each day, to improve symptoms of COPD for better breathing.

 - UTIBRON NEOHALER is not used to treat sudden symptoms of COPD.
 Always have a short-acting beta2agonist medicine (rescue inhaler) with you to treat sudden symptoms of COPD.
 If you do not have a rescue inhaler, contact your healthcare provider to have one prescribed for you.

 - UTIBRON NEOHALER is not for the treatment of asthma.
 It is not known if UTIBRON NEOHALER is safe and effective in people with asthma.

 - UTIBRON NEOHALER should not be used in children.
-It is not known if UTIBRON NEOHALER is safe and effective in children younger than 18 years of age.
+It is not known if UTIBRON NEOHALER is safe and effective in children.

 Do not use UTIBRON NEOHALER if you:

 - are allergic to indacaterol, glycopyrrolate, or any of the ingredients in UTIBRON NEOHALER.
 Ask your healthcare provider if you are not sure.
-See “What are the ingredients in UTIBRON NEOHALER?” at the end of this Medication Guide for a complete list of ingredients in UTIBRON NEOHALER.
+See “What are the ingredients in UTIBRON NEOHALER?” at the end of this Patient Information leaflet for a complete list of ingredients in UTIBRON NEOHALER.

-Before you use UTIBRON NEOHALER, tell your healthcare provider if you:
+Before using UTIBRON NEOHALER, tell your healthcare provider about all of your medical conditions,including if you:

 - have heart problems